projectgus/yamdwe/README.md

 can be found in the LocalSettings.php file of your Mediawiki installation.

-yamdwe_users exports mediawiki password hashes to a dokuwiki "basicauth" text file, but at time of writing Dokuwiki can't actually use these and each user will need to reset their password.
-If [this pull request](https://github.com/splitbrain/dokuwiki/pull/755) is accepted then passwords will "just work" after export.
+yamdwe_users exports mediawiki password hashes to a dokuwiki "basicauth" text file.
+These imported passwords won't work with the current stable Dokuwiki version (2014-05-05 "Ponder Stibbons".)
+However they will work with the current development version, or if you patch with [this commit](https://github.com/splitbrain/dokuwiki/commit/42aeaf8323271f65bb906e11c6126d3a2d060a3f).

 Please check for
 [correct permissions](https://www.dokuwiki.org/install:permissions) on